 Bank of fuel cells, Valencia campus

-A fuel cell/battery storage plant with 1.5 megawatts of capacity will increase our overall on-site power generation to 70 percent, significantly reducing the college's dependence on the power grid and bringing the college one step closer to energy independence.
-The plant will also have enough reserve capacity to power the entire campus.
-Funded by a $3 million award from the South Coast Air Quality Management District (SCAQMD), the plant will be online in early 2020.
+A fuel cell/battery storage plant with 1.5 megawatts of capacity increases our overall on-site power generation to 70 percent, significantly reducing the college's dependence on the power grid and bringing the college one step closer to energy independence.
+The plant also has enough reserve capacity to power the entire campus.
+Funded by a $3 million award from the South Coast Air Quality Management District (SCAQMD), the plant went online in 2020.

 South Plant, Valencia campus

 A central plant is a facility housing chillers, boilers and cooling towers.
 It serves as a single source of hot water (heating both air and potable water) and chilled water (for cooling air) that supplies multiple buildings from a central location, all controlled by a sophisticated computer system that continually and automatically adjusts its controls to provide the highest possible levels of energy efficiency.
 Most new buildings provide heating, cooling and hot water sufficient to supply just that building and allow individual control of the systems.
 This is a tremendous waste of natural resources, as the efficiency of a per-building approach is much less than a single, larger facility that can serve several buildings simultaneously.
 When a campus becomes a conglomeration of numerous and varied buildings encompassing hundreds of thousands of square feet, the combined inefficiencies and waste of separate systems is enormous.
 This has never been the case at College of the Canyons.